-Wide Range of Jobs
+Wide Range of Roles with an Agriculture Degree

 You may not immediately think of business when you think of agriculture, but a degree can prepare you to work in many business related aspects of agriculture.
 These agriculture related business jobs might include policy analysis, risk management for insurance companies that work with farms or accounting.
 You could also end up working directly in food science or technology as a salesperson, an inspector or a researcher.
 Some farmers and ranchers work for company-owned farms, managing livestock or farm production.